athena-team/athena-decoder/docs/build-graph.md

 # Preparing grapheme table file

 We need to prepare the OpenFst input symbol table from "grapheme.txt".
-The table assigns integer index to all the characters in system.
+The table assigns integer index to all the graphemes in system.
 Actually, the "grapheme.txt" file is the same as the vocab file used in Seq2Seq model.

 If the grapheme is character in Chinese, the example of how the grapheme table file looks like: